rstudio-education/coronavirus-sir-model/README.md

 Directory contents are as follows:

-SIR-model.Rmd: a parameterized static RMarkdown document that displays the input data for the world and the US and shows you the model output for the US.
+`SIR-model.Rmd`: a parameterized static RMarkdown document that displays the input data for the world and the US and shows you the model output for the US.
 You can change the parameters if you want a different country.

-Shiny-SIR-Infection-model/app.R: A Shiny app that allows you to dynamically play with all the SIR model parameters and see how they affect the forecast.
+`Shiny-SIR-Infection-model/app.R`: A Shiny app that allows you to dynamically play with all the SIR model parameters and see how they affect the forecast.
 You can select any country in the data set or select "All" for aggregated data for the world.